Efficient Minimization of Higher Order Submodular Functions using Monotonic Boolean Functions: Tighter Bounds: Transforming functions in to

-Consider a function $h(x_1,x_2,x_3,x_4,z_s) \in {\cal F}^2$ where $z_s$ is an \av\ used to model functions in ${\cal F}^4$.
-Any general function in ${\cal F}^2$ can be represented as a multi-linear polynomial (consisting of linear and bilinear terms involving all five variables):
+Consider a function $h(x_1,x_2,x_3,x_4,z_s) \in {\cal F}^2$ where $z_s$ is an \av\ used to model functions in ${\cal F}_2^4$.
+In general, we need several \av s to transform a function in ${\cal F}_2^4$ to a function in ${\cal F}_2$.
+Any general function in ${\cal F}^2$ using one \av, can be represented as a multi-linear polynomial (consisting of linear and bilinear terms involving all five variables):

 The negative signs in front of the bilinear terms $(x_ix_j,z_sx_i)$ emphasize that their coefficients ($-b_{ij},-g_{s,i}$) must be non-positive to ensure submodularity.
-We have the following condition from equation~(\ref{eq.transformation}):
+We have the following condition from Equation~(\ref{eq.transformation}), given in page~\pageref{eq.transformation}:

 Here the coefficients $(a_i,a_{ij},a_{ijk},a_{ijkl})$ in the function $f({\bf x})$ are known.
 We wish to compute the coefficients $(b_i,b_{ij},g_s,g_{s,n})$ where $i,j \in {\bf V},i \neq j,n\in S_4$.
-If we were given $(g_s,g_{s,i})$ then from equations~(\ref{eq.function_h}) and (\ref{eq.single_z}) we would have
+If we were given $(g_s,g_{s,i})$ then from Equations~(\ref{eq.function_h}) and (\ref{eq.single_z}) we would have: